Riya-chandra/MultiTaskAssitant/README.md

 streamlit run ui.py

+mine yet to release!

 Option B: Terminal Mode

 Run the assistant directly in your command line:

 python app.py

+## Are you ready to see the response

 🤖 Example Commands